-2. Have Your Credit Card Placed Close to Each Other
+2. Have Your Credit Cards Placed Close to Each Other

-When you have more than one RFID-enabled device with you, keeping close together helps to confuse scanners from getting a successful scan of one particular credit card or other smart cards that are RFID-enabled.
+When you have more than one RFID-enabled devices with you, keeping them close together helps to confuse scanners from getting a successful scan of one particular credit card or other smart cards that are RFID-enabled.
 You can build on this habit for your everyday outing to keep safe.

 3. Take A Look Around Before You Pull Out Your Credit Card